Primary mitochondrial disorders

 Primary mitochondrial disorders occur when variation in the mitochondrial (mtDNA) or nuclear (nDNA) DNA results in pathological abnormality.
 The genes located in mitochondrial DNA demonstrate a degree of heterogeneity within the one individual: not all mitochondria share the same genetic material.
 The percentage of affected mitochondria will dictate the degree to which the disease is clinically manifested 1.
 As spermatozoa are deficient of mitochondria, these diseases are only inherited from the mother.

-Findings in primary mitochondrial disorders are variable because the imaging findings are dependent on which organs and tissues are affected and how severe they are affected.
+Findings in primary mitochondrial disorders are variable because the imaging findings are dependant on which organs and tissues are affected and how severe they are affected.

 Imaging findings in these conditions may vary from patient to patient.
 They may be normal, specific for the disease, or non-specific 5.
 Often, there is a progression over time.